null-sharp/GMS2-Autotile-Converter/README.md

 ### 16 Tile Preview and 47 Tile Preview

 The preview buttons will generate a pre-made map directly in Aseprite to give you an idea of what it will look like in GMS2.
 This is useful if you are designing your own A2 tilesets, so you don't have to constantly export from Aseprite and import into GMS2.
-The following image shows what the above A2 tileset looks like when prviewed in 16-tile and 47-tile respectively:
+The following image shows what the above A2 tileset looks like when previewed in 16-tile and 47-tile respectively:

 ![Previews](/images/previews.png)

 As you can see, this type of natural grass and dirt tile is much better suited to the 16-tile format.
 This is because the 47-tile format does not make use of the solid outer tiles like the 16-tile does.
-However, you can take advantage of tile layers in GMS2 to make 47-tile look great as well.
+You can also see that the 47-tile autotile is able to create paths that are one tile wide, while the 16-tile autotile can only create paths that are two tiles wide or greater.
+However, you can take advantage of tile layers in GMS2 to make 47-tile look great with this tileset.
 Just place a layer of all grass underneath the 47-tile layer.
 By doing this, you get the increased flexibility of the 47-tile autotile while also retaining a more natural look.

 ## Importing to GMS2